Tips on Solar Power Installation & Repairs

 Solar systems contain no moving parts, so little maintenance is required compared to other kinds of installations such as our ducted air conditioning or wood heater systems.
 But it is important that they remain clean and operating efficiently, so that they produce the amount of energy they are designed to produce and help reduce your electricity bill.

-Here are a few tips for maintaining your solar panels.
+Here are a few tips for maintaining your solar panels

 Monitoring your solar system

-Cleaning your solar system
+Cleaning your Solar System

 Every couple of years, you should have an expert check your solar system over to make sure it is still safe and performing well.
 A qualified solar maintenance technician will be able to; 1.
 Analyse overall performance of the system 2.
 Inspect for solar panel damage, wiring issues, moisture penetration or frame corrosion 3.
 Check cabling for integrity and measure voltages 4.
 Inspect junction boxes for tightness of connections, water accumulation and integrity of seals 5.
 Visually inspect inverters for damage 6.
 Check alignment and rigidity of the framing system

 Why it’s worth doing